 - you were born abroad to a UK citizen who was born in the UK and you meet the other requirements.

-There are six types of British Nationality, one of which is British Citizenship.
+There are six types of British Nationality, only one of which is British Citizenship.

 The only other form of British nationality that is currently inheritable is British Overseas Territories Citizenship (BOTC).
 If your British parent only has British Overseas Territory Citizenship (BOTC), you will have to take extra steps to become a British Citizen, steps which the child of a British citizen would not have to take to claim their citizenship.

-If your parent has a different form of British Nationality then either of the above nationalities, that nationality is not inheritable and you are not a British National nor a British citizenship.
+If your parent has a different form of British Nationality then either of the above nationalities, that nationality is not inheritable and you are not a British National nor a British citizen.